IAN-QHAMAU/gridlock/README.md

 ## Playing with a friend

-1. One of you opens **Online**, clicks **Create room**, and reads out the five-letter code that appears — something like `AB92K`
+1. One of you opens **Online**, clicks **Create room**, and reads out the five-letter code that appears-something like `AB92K`
 2. The other opens **Online**, types the code, and clicks **Join room**
 3. Play